ZhehengJiang/MV-LADDM/README.md

-<<<<<<< HEAD
 # Muti-view Mouse Social Behaviour Recognition with Deep Graphic Model
 ### Introduction

-Home-cage  social  behaviour  analysis  of  mice  is  aninvaluable tool to assess therapeutic efficacy of neurodegenerativediseases.
-Despite  tremendous  efforts  made  within  the  researchcommunity,  single-camera  video  recordings  are  mainly used  forsuch analysis.
-Because of the potential to create rich descriptionsfor mouse social behaviors, the use of multi-view video recordingsfor rodent observations is increasingly receiving much attention.Here, we release the code of our paper for Muti-view Mouse Social Behaviour Recognition.
+Home-cage  social  behaviour  analysis  of  mice  is  an invaluable tool to assess therapeutic efficacy of neurodegenerative diseases.
+Despite  tremendous  efforts  made  within  the  research community,  single-camera  video  recordings  are  mainly used  for such analysis.
+Because of the potential to create rich descriptions for mouse social behaviors, the use of multi-view video recordings for rodent observations is increasingly receiving much attention.Here, we release the code of our paper for Muti-view Mouse Social Behaviour Recognition.

 ### Dataset
 CRIM13 dataset: